Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 ![Resource group overview diagram](overview.svg)

 > **Note:** For clarity the overview shows only the principal request-routing and usage-metrics dependencies.
+It omits:
+>
-It omits the container-registry image pulls (the ACR in `soundscape-shared` provides images to the iOS, Android, and Photon resource groups) and the diagnostics fan-out (the Log Analytics workspace and action group collect from, and alert on, all resource groups).
+> - the container-registry image pulls — the ACR in `soundscape-shared` provides container images to the iOS and Photon resource groups;
+> - the diagnostics relationships — the `soundscape-shared` Log Analytics workspace stores the Front Door logs, while the `soundscape-diags` query packs and alert rules span the deployment, with the action group as the alert-notification endpoint;
+> - the Android usage-metrics reader's read from Application Insights — the overview draws only the shared reader's read from Log Analytics; both reader sources are shown in full in the [Usage metrics](#usage-metrics-architecture) diagram.

 This document is organised as follows.